dvpramodkumar/Exploratory_Data_Analysis/README.md

 ## Exploratory_Data_Analysis

-This repo contains code from the Exploratory Data Analysis course at Indiana University (STAT-S 670)
+This repo contains code from different sources.
+They are:
+1. Exploratory Data Analysis (EDA) course at Indiana University (STAT-S 670)
+2. R for Data Science code snippets

+The packages required to run the code in this repo can be installed using the commands below in a RStudio.

 ```{R Code}
 my_packages <- c("tidyverse", "broom", "coefplot", "cowplot",